anonprofile/CleanData_Project/CodeBook.md

 ---

 ##Tidy dataset variables
 The variables of the tidy dataset are listed in order of occurence.
+The tidy dataset is in the long narrow form of tidy data and contains four variables (columns).
+Each row consists of a unique Subject/Activity/Feature group.
+See the Project FAQ section on "Is the wide or narrow form of the data tidy?" for more information on tidy forms of data (https://class.coursera.org/getdata-007/forum/thread?thread_id=49).

 ###Subject
 Each row identifies the subject who performed the activity, ranging from 1 to 30 (categorical integer).